danbiocchi/oxidizedoasis-websands/docs/Project_Structure.md

 - `email.rs`: Handles email-related functionality, such as sending verification emails.
 - `main.rs`: The entry point of the application, setting up the server and routes.
 - `validation.rs`: Implements input validation logic for user inputs and data.
+- `lib.rs`: Library file for shared functionality across the project.

 ### `/static`
 Contains static files served by the application.

 - `/css`: Stores CSS files for styling the frontend.
 - `/images`: Contains image assets used in the application.
-- HTML files: Templates for various pages (admin dashboard, user dashboard, etc.).
+- HTML files: Static HTML pages (admin dashboard, user dashboard, index).

+### `/templates`
+Contains HTML templates used by Tera for rendering dynamic content.

 ### `/tests`
 Directory for integration tests.